Table of Contents

 This is the location in the facility where LPG transfer is performed.
 The loading/unloading arms or transfer hose will be installed here for LPG transfer.
 A bay may not be covered however NFPA permits a weather shed or canopy installed over the bay.

 These are specialised equipment installed in a loading bay for product transfer from or into a vessel.
-They are equipped with swivel joints that permits vertical and sideways movement thereby making it easy to operate.
-The end connection to the LPG truck is equipped with a quick connect coupling which fits into the discharge nozzle of the trucks.
+They are equipped with swivel joints that permit vertical and sideways movement thereby making it easy to operate.
+The end connected to the LPG truck is equipped with a quick-connect coupling which fits into the discharge nozzle of the trucks.
 LPG transfer using loading/unloading arm is safer and more efficient.
-Section 126.96.36.199 of NFPA 58 requires that an isolation valves shall be located at the point of loading/unloading arm connection to the manifold
+Section 184.108.40.206 of NFPA 58 requires that an isolation valve shall be located at the point of loading/unloading arm connection to the manifold

 3.6 Loading/Unloading Hose